 Proportions and types of MCAs are consistent with epidemiological background.3–8 It is estimated that around 2–4% of all children born every year will have an MCA3–7

 Enrolment of ~44 women at ≤GWk 30, whose last OCR dose occurred at any time from 6 months before the LMP until the end of the first trimester

 Primary endpoint: Proportion of infants with B-cell levels below LLN at Week 6 of life

 Enrolment of at least 20 women who delivered a term infant and made the decision to breastfeed whilst receiving OCR (inclusion from 2–24 weeks postpartum)

 ADID, average daily oral infant dose; CIS, clinically isolated syndrome; EUROCAT, European Surveillance of Congenital Anomalies; GWk, gestation week; LLN, lower limit of normal; LMP, last menstrual period; MCA, major congenital anomalies; OCR, ocrelizumab.

-M-XX-00012408 (Date of preparation: February 2023)
+M-XX-00015939 (Date of preparation: January 2024)